metamn/react/content/blog/on-function-signatures/index.md

 Based on the above there is no difference between the two destructuring approaches.

-A hover when destructuring is in function signature gives the same information as a `ctrl+hover` when destructuring is in function body.
+A hover when destructuring is in the function signature gives the same information as a `ctrl+hover` when destructuring is in the function body.

 ![Hover](hover.png)